-Today he found the grave of Josiah Benjamin Adam Bland – he was born 1799 in the UK and arrived at the Cape in 1825.
+Today he found the grave of Josiah Benjamin Adam Bland – he was born in 1799 in the UK (well, England, I guess!) and arrived at the Cape in 1825.
 He settled in Mossel Bay, where he became mayor and the main street is still called Bland Street.
 He died in 1861.
 The grave is hidden in thick bush on a farm in the Wydersrivier district near Riversdal.

-The farmer very kindly took Hugh to the gravesite where Hugh says you can still read the inscription on the grave stone – it’s indistinct, but there’s no doubt that it’s JBA’s grave.
+The farmer very kindly took Hugh to the gravesite.
+Hugh says you can still read the inscription on the gravestone – it’s indistinct, but there’s no doubt that it’s JBA’s grave.
 He says it was “quite a moment” for him – JBA was buried there 156 yrs ago and Hugh wondered when a Bland last stood at that grave.

-Hugh put two proteas on the grave and then laid his shadow next to his (and our) great-great-great grandfather:
+Hugh put two proteas on the grave; then laid his shadow next to his (and our) great-great-great grandfather and took this pic:

-Harrismith Branch – After Josiah Benjamin Adam Bland came John Francis Adam Bland (born 1836) who trekked inland to Harrismith in the Orange River Colony with a small baby – John Francis Adam the second.
-This started “our branch” of the Blands.
-JFA II later married Mary Caskie (who became the beloved Granny Bland of Harrismith).
-They had five sons of whom our grandfather Frank (JFA III) and Bunty were the oldest.
+After Josiah Benjamin Adam Bland came John Francis Adam Bland, born in 1836.
+He trekked inland to Harrismith in the Orange River Colony with a small baby – John Francis Adam the second – JFA II.

 This started “our branch” of the Blands, The Vrystaat Blands.

 John Francis Adam Bland II married Mary Caskie, who became the beloved Granny Bland of Harrismith.
 They had five sons of whom our grandfather Frank was the oldest, called JFA the third;